MOISTURIZING THE SKIN

 Oral Antibiotics are prescribed for more significant skin infections.
 There is often secondary infection on eczema patches, even when there may be no other obvious signs of infection.
 Oral antibiotics are preferred over topical antibiotics when the infection is extensive.

-Antihistamines are sometimes used to aid in sleep.
+Antihistamines are sometimes used to aid in sleep, but they are not recommended for routine use and not for children.
 As you regularly moisturize the skin, and use topical treatments as needed you will decrease the need for antihistamines, as itching decreases when the skin is moist and healthy.
 Use of antihistamines for children 6 years of age and under should be discussed with his/her physician.

 WHAT TO DO WHEN ECZEMA DOESN’T GET BETTER